 ***I DON’T HAVE FIFA’S PRIOR WRITTEN CONSENT TO USE, TALK, THINK OR EVEN YELL AT RANDOS IN MY STREET ABOUT ANY NAMES, COUNTRIES OR EVENTS MENTIONED IN MY FIFA WORLD CUP QATAR 2022 COVERAGE, SO FOR COPYRIGHT REASONS FROM HERE ON IN, THE EVENT WILL BE REFERRED TO AS QLAMQTAR 2022.***

-The Qlamqtar 2022 World Cup is only about 10 periods away (depending on your own set of menstrual circumstances) and the first ever World Cup held in the Arab world promises to be a real doozy.
+The Qlamqtar 2022 World Cup is only about 10 moons away (depending on your own set of lunar circumstances) and the first ever World Cup held in the Arab world promises to be a real doozy.
 World Cup history is a tale resplendent with stories of triumph against the odds, childhood dreams coming true and unsung heroes becoming legends.
 As well as dumb idiot losers, wanker fuck ups and teams that are just total bullshit.

 But how shall you learn about these legends, losers and teams that are just total bullshit?
 Well look no further my wayward friend as I profile all 211 FIFA nations eligible for World Cup qualification.
 Today, I take a look at Zimbabwe, who’ve qualified for five African Cup of Nations but are yet to qualify for a World Cup.